 Recreation is another large land use category that works closely with Conservation.
 These areas have been set aside for development related to outdoor recreation.
-This type of development is minimally invasive and complements the natural character of the county's conservation lands.
-The Konnarock area of the county represents a large area where this category is utilized as well as along roadways with unique natural beauty, such as Route 16 (Back of the Dragon) or Whitetop Road (Scenic Parkway Overlay)
+This type of development is minimally invasive and complements the natural character of the County's conservation lands.
+The Konnarock area of the County represents a large area where this category is utilized.